Child Development Expectations: Cognitive Development

 Kids love the game of categorizing shapes and colors – it is one of the many earlier games to introduce to toddlers to encourage their cognitive development in classification.
 The ability to perform classification is useful to school-aged children in school.
 They will learn how to sort, connect, and group items according to their attributes; helping them understand and appreciate concepts of science in school.
 This stage of child development can help our kids learn to identify the properties of classifications, relate them to one another, and finally, using the information to solve problems.
 Giving toddlers access to a cabinet in the kitchen with the storage containers is one very simple way to keep active toddlers occupied while preparing dinner and give them classification practice.
 Notice what they are doing.
 Ask them to find the smallest container.
 Then the largest.
 In this way, you can do what you need to do while keeping your toddler occupied and allowing them to develop an essential skill.

 Make-believe play allows our kids to better understand their roles in the family, in a school setting, and in the real world one day.
 Helping our children engage in this fantasy play will help them with their communication and social skills.
-Research has shown that pretend play has a significant role in developing the child’s acceptance of others’ feelings and emotions.
+Research has shown that pretend play has a significant role in a child’s development of acceptance of others’ feelings and emotions.
 Kids learn empathy through imaginative play where they interact in environments where other children are present.
 There, they can learn to cooperate, negotiate, and collaborate, which can be incredibly valuable for us, as parents.
 Create a drawer or basket dedicated to items for make-believe play.
 Remember to dress up sometimes, too.
 As Mr. Rogers taught us, it’s fun to switch roles with your child and allow them to explore the world through make-believe.

 Understanding of Personal Care Habits